 What do you mean by a Dedicated Circuit?

-Here is a list of appliances that require dedicated circuits:
+Here is a list of some of the 120V appliances that require dedicated circuits:

-What will happen if you don’t get the right dedicated circuits?
+What will happen if you have undedicated circuits?

-In case, you fail to place the appropriate dedicated circuit, then it is quite likely that the appliance will draw more current than it can actually handle.
-This in turn would cause the wiring to overheat and the insulation around the wire would melt down.
-When the insulating barrier has broken down or melted, then the current won’t be confined and it could ignite that could cause an electrical fire.
-However, the circuit breakers would sense the excess floe of the current and it would help stop the surge.
-In case, you notice that the circuit breaker constantly trips then you should call Butterworth Electric right away.
+If the wire for a dedicated circuit is under sized, then it is quite likely that if the load draws more current than it can actually handle then it could cause the wiring to overheat and the insulation around the wire to melt down.
+When the insulating barrier has broken down or melted, then the current won’t be confined and it could ignite and cause an electrical fire.
+However, the fuses or circuit breakers should sense the excess flow of current and it should help stop the surge, unfortunately this is not always the case.